biswash-grg/test-webservice/README.md

 ## Note

-You will need to get an access token to call protected endpoint
+You will need to get an access token to call protected endpoint.
+Add Okta oauth configs in **"config/config.properties"**